 What is the treatment of uveitis?

 One of the goals of treatment is to prevent secondary complications from developing.
-These secondary complications may include glaucoma (an increase in IOP which is painful and can lead to blindness), retinal detachment, lens luxation, or synechia (development of adhesions or attachments between the iris and either the cornea or the lens).
-In order to assess the initial response to treatment, your veterinarian will need to examine your cat frequently, sometimes daily.
+These secondary complications may include glaucoma (an increase in IOP which is painful and can lead to blindness), retinal detachment, lens luxation, or synechia (development of adhesions or attachments between the iris and either the cornea or the lens). your veterinarian will need to examine your cat frequently, sometimes daily.
 The frequency of subsequent recheck examinations will depend on the severity of disease and your cat's response to treatment.

 Is uveitis contagious?